Tboiii-123/alx-system_engineering-devops/0x00-shell_basics/README.md

 #/bin/bash
-Hello this i am a alx sudent
+Hello this i am a alx sudent,and i also like to code alot